Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 But she had to see this army for herself.

-She saw the sky for the first time in… a moment’s recollection… it had been half a year.
+She saw the sky for the first time in... a moment’s recollection... it had been half a year.
 Since the last Gather, when the Librarians had been smuggled together to share the Chant, check each other’s memories and ensure that the history remained alive and unspoiled.
 She hadn’t expected to see it again until the next Gather, but here she was.

 It was as dreary as she remembered.
 The Chant had it that once, long ago, the sky had been blue, and that clouds had been small white things.
 Not a low, heavy ceiling held up on pillars of smoke.